-Account: a budget attribute used to group funds with a similar purpose, such as supplies, salaries or travel expense.
+Account: A budget attribute used to group funds with a similar purpose, such as supplies, salaries or travel expenses.

 Accrual Basis: The accounting technique under which transactions are recognized when they occur, regardless of the timing of estimated cash flow.